The Different

 Off-piste : 90mm and more.

-• The deck, the part that is on top of the ski, is important for the skier’s lift on snow, and has an aesthetical aspect that could be important.
+- The deck, the part that is on top of the ski, is important for the skier’s lift on snow, and has an aesthetical aspect that could be important.

-• The edges are the sharp parts on the sides.
+- The edges are the sharp parts on the sides.
 It is used to sink into the snow or the ice the base of the ski.
 It allows a better grip on turns, without loosing speed.

 To help you choose the right skis, we will review two main criteria :

-• On what type of terrain?
+- On what type of terrain?
 We will talk about the width of the ski’s waist.

-The construction will influence the price.
+The construction of the ski does influence the price.

 FOR WHAT LEVEL?